TariqAHassan/MelReformer/README.md

 is quite simple.
 If $n=32$, and 23 seconds of audio results in 2048 melspectrogram columns, then the transformer only needs to model 64 time steps.
 If we increase the length of the audio by `8x` we would be able to model 184 seconds (~3 minutes) of audio, while only needing to model 512 timesteps in the decoder.
-It remains to be seen if this can actually be done of course, and if so under what values of $n$.
+Of course, It remains to be seen if this can _actually_ be done, and if so under what values of $n$.

 ## Experiments